Sheriff: Rossville man charged with assault for shooting ex-girlfriend

 A Rossville man is facing charges for allegedly shooting and injuring his former girlfriend during a dispute at a gas station Tuesday, Sept.
 1, Catoosa County Sheriff Gary Sisk said.

-Joseph Hunter Clark, 38, of 143 N. Elmwood St., will be charged with aggravated assault, reckless conduct, criminal trespassing, and discharging a firearm near a public roadway, Sisk said.
+Joseph Hunter Clark, 38, of 143 N. Elmwood St., has been charged with aggravated assault (felony), unauthorized discharge of firearms with 50 yards of a public highway (misdemeanor), criminal trespassing (misdemeanor), reckless conduct, and possession of firearm or knife during commission of or attempt to commit certain felonies (felony).

-On Wednesday, Sept.
-2, he was being held in the Hamilton County, Tenn., jail awaiting extradition to the Catoosa County jail, Sisk said.

 According Sheriff Sisk: